 Note the importance of taking out personal accident insurance with medical coverage.
 Should you suffer a serious accident during the rally, this will provide you with fixed allowances.

 - Injuries that can be treated in situ or do not prevent you from travelling alone are excluded from repatriation coverage.
-Note that the obligation to withdraw from the rally does not necessarily imply that the organiser will cover repatriation costs.
+We remind you that the obligation to withdraw from the rally does not imply that the Organiser will cover repatriation costs.

-The compensation paid out for damage to vehicles during their transportation by sea is quite low compared to their value.
+The compensation paid out for damage to vehicles during their maritime transportation is particularly low compared to their value.
 You are therefore strongly advised to take out extra insurance to receive more adequate compensation.

 Buying extra insurance allows you to get better coverage and adapt it to the risks of rally raids.

-You can take out these policies from your preferred insurer or broker or review the coverage offered by Gras Savoye to guide you and streamline the process.
-You can take out these policies straight away on the broker's website or send a letter directly to Gras Savoye (address provided on the site).
-Gras Savoye will also be present at the administrative scrutineering in Lima.
+You can take out these policies from your preferred insurer or broker or by reviewing the coverage offered by Gras Savoye to guide you and streamline the process.
+You can take out these policies straight away on the broker's website or by sending a letter directly to Gras Savoye (address provided on the site).

 Any accidents must be reported to the organisers of the rally within 24 hours.
 No motor vehicle liability insurance indemnity or medical insurance may be applied if this is not done.

 We hope you will find this briefing note useful for increasing or adjusting your insurance coverage.
-You will find additional information in the Official Rule Book of the 2019 Rally.
+You will find additional information in the Official Regulations of the 2021 Rally.

-Now that you understand the potential risks of the 2019 Dakar Rally and the coverage provided by the organisers, we advise you to check the coverage of your personal insurance and, if it is inadequate, to take the necessary steps to make sure you are protected.
+Now that you understand the potential risks of the 2021 Dakar Rally and the coverage provided by the organisers, we advise you to check the coverage of your personal insurance and, if it is inadequate, to take the necessary steps to make sure you are not ill-protected.